 Applications are received all year round.
 Grants will be considered on a rolling basis and we will aim to answer your application within three months.

-Please note that the deadline for your grant application to be considered in our next meeting has passed.
-Details about our next application deadline will be posted shortly.
+Please note that the deadline for your grant application to be considered in our next meeting is 30th June 2017.

 Applications can be mailed to Dogs Trust Worldwide, Dogs Trust, 17 Wakley Street, London EC1V 7RQ.